Optimal Linear Sofic Approximations Of Countable Groups: Effective non-concentration bounds on abelian groups

 \begin{remark} It might be tempting to expect a similar upper bound for $\nu^{(n)} (0)$ under the weaker assumption that $ \nu(0) \le 1- \beta$.
 This is, however, not true.
 To see this, consider the probability measure $\nu_k$ with $\nu_k(1)= 1- \frac{1}{k}$ and $\nu_k(-k)= \frac{1}{k}$.
 Although $\nu_k(0)=0$, we have for all $k \ge 1$ $\nu_k^{(k+1)}(0)= \frac{k+1}{k} ( 1- \frac{1}{k})^k \approx 1/e$. \end{remark}

 We will now consider a variant of Lemma \ref{lem:nonconcentration1} for finite cyclic groups $\ZZ_N$.
 In this case the uniform measure is the stationary measure and hence $\nu^n(0)$ (under irreducibility assumptions) will converge to $1/N$ as $n \to \infty$.
-Note, however, that if most of the mass of $\nu$ is supported on a subgroup, it will take a long time for the random walk to behave like a random walk on the entire group $\ZZ_N$.
-The next lemma provides an effective error terms for $| \nu^{(n)} (0) -N^{-1}|$ depending on the mass given to elements of small order.
+Note, however, that {the random walk and its frequency of visits to zero can be bounded by how much the measure is supported on small subgroups.} The next lemma provides an effective upper upper bound for $\nu^{(n)} (0)$ only depending on the mass given to elements of small order.